Proven-Paradox/shaper-system/Handbook.md

 When you move as a Major action, you can choose to move two squares instead of one.

 **Elusive Target** [Wanderer]
-On a turn where you’ve moved, the first attack or spell against you has Double Bane with an intensity equal to 11 - your Hero Tier[l].
-(Double Bane 10 at Hero Tier 1, Double Bane 9 at Hero Tier 2, and so on.)
-This caps at Double Bane 7 when you reach Hero Tier 4.
+On a turn where you’ve moved, the first attack or spell against you has Bane with an intensity equal to 11 - your Hero Tier[l].
+(Bane 10 at Hero Tier 1, Bane 9 at Hero Tier 2, and so on.)
+This caps at Bane 7 when you reach Hero Tier 4.

 **First to Act** [Ambusher]
 Increase your Initiative modifier by your Hero Tier.
-Also, you gain Double Boon 2 on Initiative rolls.
+Also, you gain Boon 2 on Initiative rolls.

 **Follow Up** [Dervish]
 If you strike a foe with an Attack or Spell, mark that foe for a Follow Up.
 If you strike a marked foe again in the same round, you deal additional damage equal to your Finesse (after Multipliers are applied).
 This benefit increases as you raise your Hero Tier: the damage increases by an amount equal to your Finesse each Hero Tier (so Finesse x 2 at Hero Tier 2, Finesse x 3 at Hero Tier 3, and so on).

 **Freedom of Movement** [Wanderer]
-Any attacks or checks made against you that would limit your movement (such as Grappling attacks, Abilities that apply the Staggered or Prone conditions, and the like) are made at Double Bane 8.
+Any attacks or checks made against you that would limit your movement (such as Grappling attacks, Abilities that apply the Staggered or Prone conditions, and the like) are made at Bane 8.
 //Need to develop this one more as I lay out more conditions.
 This works for now.

 **Hit and Run** [Harrier]